plone-gomobile/gomobile.mobile/README.txt

 The following new portlets are available:

-* Mobile preview portlet
+* Mobile preview portlet: render the current page in mobile phone mock up.
+This generates preview request to the site in pop-up iframe.

-* Content medias portlet
+* Content medias portlet: allow to choose in which medias the content appears: web, mobile, both or use the parent folder setting.

 Sitemap
 =======